South Los Angeles: 2010s

 By the early 2010s, the crime rate of South Los Angeles had declined significantly.
 Redevelopment, improved police patrol, community-based peace programs, gang intervention work, and youth development organizations lowered the murder and crime rates to levels that had not been seen since the 1940s and 1950s.
 Nevertheless, South Los Angeles was still known for its gangs at the time.
 After leading the nation in homicides again in 2002, the City Council of Los Angeles voted to change the name South Central Los Angeles to South Los Angeles on all city documents in 2003, a move supporters said would "help erase a stigma that has dogged the southern part of the city."

 On August 11, 2014, just two days after the shooting of Michael Brown in Ferguson, Missouri, a resident of South L.A., Ezell Ford, described as "a mentally ill 25-year-old man," was fatally shot by two Los Angeles police officers (see Shooting of Ezell Ford).
 Since then, a number of protests focused on events in Ferguson have taken place in South Los Angeles.

 After the 2008 economic recession, housing prices in South Los Angeles recovered significantly, and by 2018, many had come to see South Los Angeles as a prime target for gentrification amid rising real estate values.
 Residents and activists are against market-rate housing as they have concerns that these projects will encourage landlords to sell, redevelop their properties or jack up rents.
 Under California law, cities can't reject residential projects based on these criticisms if the project complies with applicable planning and zoning rules.
 The construction of the K Line light rail through the neighborhood has stimulated the building of denser multistory projects, especially around the new stations.
 The NFL Stadium in Inglewood also encourages gentrification according to activists.

 Real estate values in South Los Angeles were further bolstered by news that Los Angeles will host the 2028 Olympics, with many of the games to be hosted on or near the USC campus.

 Early 2020s–present

-Crime in South Los Angeles has increased significantly with the COVID-19 pandemic.
-Recession caused by the pandemic sparked gang warfare that rivalled all-time high statistics, with homicide figures similar to those of late 1990s to early-to-mid 2000s.
+Violent crime in South Los Angeles increased significantly during the COVID-19 pandemic.
+Recession caused by the pandemic sparked gang warfare that rivaled all-time high statistics, with homicide figures similar to those of late 1990s to early-to-mid 2000s.

+South Los Angeles has seen a significant increase in its Hispanic population due to gentrification.